igors96/PokerHand/README.md

 ### Straight: is the sixth in the list of hand ranks.
 Its probability of appearance is 0.3925%.
 It happens when there are five cards in denomination sequence, not necessarily in the same suit.

+### Three of a kind: is the seventh in the list of hand ranks.
+Its probability of appearance is 2.1128%.
+Happens when there are three cards of the same denomination.

+### Two pair: is the eighth in the list of hand ranks.
+Its probability of appearance is 4.7539%.
+Happens when there are two cards of the same denomination and two cards of another denomination.

+### One pair: is the ninth in the list of hand ranks.
+Its probability of appearance is 42.2569%.
+Happens when there are two cards of the same denomination.

+### High card: is the last in the list of hand ranks.
+Its probability of appearance is 50.1177%.
+Happens when there are two cards of the same denomination and two cards of another denomination.